BraceYourselfGames/UE-BYGTextToSpeech/README.md

 ## Features

+* Automatically read text under the cursor using UE4's built-in `GetAccessibleText()`.
 * Blueprint functions for creating USoundWave instances from text.
-* Automatically read text under the cursor using UE4's built-in `GetAccessibleText()`
+* Settings for voice, speed, volume.
+* Detects all installed voices.

 ## Installation